 Study Syriac with the professor who wrote the textbook

-Our world-renowned summer intensive classes return on June 10-28.
+Our world-renowned summer intensive classes return on June 16-July 3, 2025.
 Beginning Syriac and Intermediate-Advanced Syriac will be offered as usual.
 Both classes are hybrid: held at Beth Mardutho’s campus in Piscataway, NJ and also offering a synchronous online option for distance learners.
 We highly recommend students attend in person, since previous students have progressed more quickly with the language and have enjoyed the collegial atmosphere of working on homework together.

 Classes are supplemented by lectures from Syriac Studies scholars and field trips.
 The NJ/NY area is a hub for many different churches from the Syriac traditions.
 We usually organize a trip to a local Syriac Orthodox monastery, and students can choose to attend Syriac liturgy in order to interact with Syriac heritage communities, see their living traditions, and hear Syriac spoken and sung aloud.